 Commit changes using the commit command.
 Most configuration changes you make in the Command Line Interface (CLI) are not effective until you issue the commit command.
 You may include comments up to 255 characters.
 Changes are not verified as committed until you receive confirmation along with a timestamp.
 The commit command applies configuration changes made to appliance since the last commit or clear command issued.

-For more information about using the committing Configuration Changes, page 27-6.
+For more information about using the committee command, see Committing Configuration Changes, page 27-5.

 Clear changes using the clear command.
-For more information about using the clear command, see Clearing Configuration Changes, page 27-7.
+For more information about using the clear command, see Clearing Configuration Changes, page 27-5.